HackYourFuture/JavaScript1/Week2/MAKEME.md

 11. What if you add one more vehicle to the list, can you have that added to the advertisement without changing the code for question 8?

+12. Create an empty object

-12. Create a function that takes two objects as parameters and compares them.
+13. Create a function that takes two objects as parameters and compares them.
 You will actually need to write two functions — one that compares with `==` and one that compares with `===`.
 Remember that objects can have objects inside of them so you'll need to find a way to compare every element of every object (types and values).
 For example:

 ```js
     var obj1 = {